Global Proficiency Framework: Reading and Mathematics

 Grades 1 to 9

-USAID worked closely with the World Bank, UNESCO Institute for Statistics (UIS), UK's Foreign, Commonwealth, and Development Office (FCDO), Australian Council for Education Research (ACER), and the Bill and Melinda Gates Foundation to convene experts from around the globe and create a single set of global standards for reading and mathematics.
+USAID worked closely with the World Bank, UNESCO Institute for Statistics (UIS), UK's Foreign, Commonwealth, and Development Office (FCDO), Australian Council for Education Research (ACER), and the Bill & Melinda Gates Foundation to convene experts from around the globe and create a single set of global standards for reading and mathematics.
 The result of this collaboration is the Global Proficiency Framework.

 The Global Proficiency Framework (GPF) describes the global minimum proficiency levels expected of students in grades one to nine in reading and mathematics.
 The four levels outlined in the GPF—Below Partially Meets, Partially Meets, Meets, and Exceeds Global Minimum Proficiency—form a common scale from low to high achievement.